These fashion designers are reinventing the Riviera

 The famous fashion brands Jacquemus, American Vintage and Sessùn were born on the Côte d'Azur and are making their solar aesthetics, and therefore the French Riviera, shine all over the world.
 In their wake, three gems to follow: Studio Clandestin, Occidente and Dédès.
 Portraits.

-Studio Clandestin, created in Peymeinade in 2017 by the thirty-year-old Jonathan Canuti, the child of horticulturists from Vallauris who became responsible for commercial strategy for a major ready-to-wear brand, immediately refuses fast-fashion, being one of the most polluting industries in the world.
-He focuses on upcycling, inspired by Lavoisier's mantra, “Nothing is lost, nothing is created, everything is transformed”.
-He recovers new pieces destined for destruction and surrounds himself with fairy hands from the region to transform them into creations: Elise Peleïa Botta, a seamstress trained at Givenchy, Laurène Jeannette, a ceramic artist from Vallauris, Caroline Simon, an embroiderer from Nice, but also Camille, Ludivine and Sasha.
-Together, they are reinventing an elegant, feminine and masculine wardrobe, around unstructured basics and tailoring style. ”My collections are declarations of love to those who have artistically enhanced the Côte d'Azur, far from stereotypes.
-My first fashion show took place at MAMAC, the Museum of Modern Art in Nice.
-It paid tribute to the contemporary movement of the École de Nice and to artistic crafts.
-For example, I had created a complete outfit in Vallauris porcelain whose pieces were cut by hand in a cookie cutter.
-The second fashion show celebrated Yves Klein's work on women's bodies.
-The following were dedicated to my family of horticulturists, and to all those who work to magnify the living heritage of the South.
-Over time, I was able to create collections that were more and more technical and creative.
-I had access to dead-stocks of noble fabrics such as rolls of silk fabric from the LVMH group with which I had a great time creating art dresses that were wildly successful!
-Today, I am just making a living from my business - we sell between forty and a hundred pieces per month - and I am proving that you can succeed in fashion, far from Paris, but I am very surrounded.
-For fashion shows, I do not employ models, but around fifty volunteer friends, my clandestine family, who believe in my committed project.
-I also dedicate to them all the flocked pieces from “L'Amour, l'Amour, L'Amour”, a reference to the sound of Mouloudji, produced for each collection.
-I was also fortunate to be supported from the start by Galeries Lafayette in Nice and Paris, which allocated me sales spaces, by the eco-responsible platform Reiner, and to have integrated mentoring in Jakarta, which allows me to regularly go to Indonesia to exchange know-how. ”What's next?”
-The next ready-to-wear show will celebrate the joy of celebrating our fifth anniversary, while the next will be couture, dedicated to my city, Vallauris, and to the inspiring Jean Cocteau and Jean Marais, iconic artists of the Riviera.”
+Studio Clandestin, founded in Peymeinade in 2017 by Jonathan Canuti, a child of horticulturists from Vallauris who became a commercial strategy manager for a major ready-to-wear brand, outright rejects fast fashion, one of the world's most polluting industries.
+He bets on upcycling, inspired by Lavoisier's mantra, "Nothing is lost, nothing is created, everything is transformed."
+He salvages new pieces destined for destruction and surrounds himself with skilled regional craftspeople to transform them into creations: Elise Peleïa Botta, a seamstress trained at Givenchy, Laurène Jeannette, a ceramist from Vallauris, Caroline Simon, a Nice-based embroiderer, along with Camille, Ludivine, and Sasha.
+Together, they reinvent an elegant wardrobe for both men and women, centered around deconstructed basics and tailoring style.
+"My collections are love letters to those who have artistically sublimated the French Riviera, far from the stereotypes.
+My first show took place at MAMAC, the Museum of Modern Art in Nice.
+It paid tribute to the contemporary movement of the École de Nice and to the crafts.
+For example, I created a complete outfit made of hand-cut Vallauris porcelain.
+The second show celebrated Yves Klein’s work on women's bodies.
+The following ones were dedicated to my family of horticulturists and all those who work to enhance the living heritage of the south.
+Over time, I was able to create increasingly technical and creative collections.
+I had access to dead stocks of noble fabrics such as silk fabric rolls from the LVMH group with which I had a blast creating art dresses that were wildly successful!
+Today, I barely make a living from my activity—we sell between forty and a hundred pieces a month—but I prove that one can succeed in fashion, far from Paris, though I am well-supported.
+For the shows, I do not hire models, but a group of about fifty volunteer friends, my clandestine family, who believe in my committed project.
+I dedicate to them all the pieces emblazoned with 'L’amour, l’amour, l’amour,' a reference to the sound of Mouloudji, produced with each collection.
+I was also lucky to have been supported from the start by the Galeries Lafayette in Nice and Paris, which gave me sales spaces, by the eco-responsible platform Reiner, and to have been mentored in Jakarta, allowing me regular trips to Indonesia to exchange know-how."
+What’s next?
+"The next ready-to-wear show will celebrate the joy of marking our fifth anniversary, while the following will be a couture show dedicated to my town, Vallauris, and to the inspiring Jean Cocteau and Jean Marais, iconic artists of the Riviera."

 © Courtesy of Studio Clandestin